direnv/direnv/README.md

 Usage
 -----

-Once the shell-env is installed, the script will loop for an .envrc in the current and upper path.
-If one is found, it will source it and set the changed environment variables to the current command-line.
+Once the shell-env is installed, the script will look for .envrc in the current and upper directories.
+If one is found, it will export the variables to the current shell.

 It is also usable by scripts by invoking shell-env.